Joe Brodsky: Coaching career

-In 1965, he began his coaching career in Miami Jackson High School, helping turn around the team's record.
-In 1971, he helped to launch the football program in Hialeah-Miami Lakes High School, where he coached his 2 sons, became one of the most successful South Florida head coaches and won a State Championship in 1975.
+In 1965, he began his coaching career in Miami Jackson High School in Miami helping turn around the team's record.
+In 1971, he helped to launch the football program in Hialeah-Miami Lakes High School in Hialeah, Florida, where he coached his 2 sons, became one of the most successful head coaches in South Florida, and won a State Championship in 1975.
 Future NFL assistant coaches Joe Avezzano and Jerry Sullivan were some of his players.

-In 1978, he joined Lou Saban's coaching staff at the University of Miami as the running back coach.
+In 1978, he joined Lou Saban's coaching staff at the University of Miami in Coral Gables, Florida as the running back coach.
 He was a part of the 1983 National Championship team under head coach Howard Schnellenberger.
 He was a part of the 1987 National Championship team under head coach Jimmy Johnson.
-He also helped to develop players like: Ottis Anderson, Albert Bentley, Keith Griffin, Alonzo Highsmith, Warren Williams, Cleveland Gary, Melvin Bratton and Leonard Conley.
+He also helped to develop players including Ottis Anderson, Albert Bentley, Keith Griffin, Alonzo Highsmith, Warren Williams, Cleveland Gary, Melvin Bratton, and Leonard Conley.

 In 1989, he followed head coach Jimmy Johnson and joined the Dallas Cowboys coaching staff as the running back coach.
 He helped to develop Pro Football Hall of Famer and the NFL's All-time leading rusher Emmitt Smith and Pro Bowl fullback Daryl Johnston.
 He also contributed to the team winning Super Bowl XXVII, XXVIII and XXX.
 In 1998, he was named the running backs coach for the Chicago Bears, reuniting with former Cowboys defensive coordinator Dave Wannstedt.
-In 1999, he wasn't retained after Dick Jauron replaced Wannstedt as the new Bears head coach.
+In 1999, he was not retained on the staff after Dick Jauron replaced Wannstedt as the new Bears head coach.

 Personal life

 His son Larry was fifth on the University of Miami All-time receiving list and also played in the United States Football League.
-Brodsky died after a long battle with prostate cancer on May 25, 2006.
+Joe Brodsky died after a long battle with prostate cancer on May 25, 2006.